-Four such servers placed in the local site provide Exchange Mailbox Services for 8,000 users.
+Four such servers placed in the local site provide Exchange Mailbox Services for 10,000 users.
 The mailbox user profile that was tested had 150 messages per day or 0.121 IOPS per user, which included a 20% IO overhead.

 Figure 7 represents the distribution of database copies across the DAG members.
 It shows a 3-copy DAG site resiliency solution with Exchange Servers hosted at both local and remote sites.
 The local site has one active and one passive copy of each of the databases.
-The remote site holds one passive copy of each of the databases.
-If a server fails in the local site, the databases are activated on the surviving hosts to provide mailbox service continuity.
+The remote site holds one passive copy of each of the databases are activated on the surviving hosts to provide mailbox service continuity.
 In case of a local site failure, the databases are activated in the remote site to provide the Exchange Server service.